Wheelchair Accessibility = good heading east, large hill heading west

 1. Rocks of various sizes that roll onto the trail, just waiting to toss you off your bike.

-2. Turns and hills that have less than great visibility, and are sharper than they appear - Avoid drifting into the other lane, because you may not be able to see bike riders traveling in the opposite direction when they pop over a hill or around a turn, and they may be moving fast.
+2. Sharp Turn, with hills that have less than great visibility - Avoid drifting into the other lane, because you may not be able to see bike riders traveling in the opposite direction when they pop over a hill or around a turn, and they may be moving fast.

 3. Unexpectedly picking up too much speed - The hills are steeper than they look, and its easy to go faster than you're comfortable with.